 - Use driver job boards, lead boards and aggregator sites.

-Websites like DAT Solutions cater to the trucking industry, and can make finding truck drivers easier.
+Websites like DAT Solutions cater to the trucking industry, and can make finding and hiring truck drivers easier.
 Post your job in more than one spot for maximum visibility.

 - Recruit military drivers.